Coffee shop in Edinburgh, Scotland

 Business rates hub

-After the Budget
+Business rates after the Budget

 Labour pledged to “level the playing field between the high street and online giants” but the Budget told a very different story.